Starmapo/flixel-text-input/README.md

 ## How to Use

-Simply create a new `FlxTextInput` object and add it to your state or group:
+Simply create a new `flixel.addons.text.FlxTextInput` object and add it to your state or group:

 ```haxe
 var textInput = new FlxTextInput(0, 0, 150, "Hello world!");